Fine Art and Business

 Your folio should include 10 to 15 major examples of your best creative works and additional minor pieces.
 A well-presented folio demonstrates that you value your work and tells us we should value your work too.

-Please present your drawings in either an A1 or A0 folio.
+Please present examples of your work in a folio no bigger than A1 in size (A3 or A4 sized folios are acceptable).
 Don't worry about mounting them.
 Plastic leaved folios are ok but loose leaf is also fine.
 Include original works instead of photos where possible – if 3-dimensional works are easily carried bring them along.

 You must also supply us with a digital copy of your folio for our record.
 You can provide this to us on the day of your interview on USB or CD-ROM.
 We prefer individual images be saved as JPEG, PNG, or TIFF and videos as H.264 MOV or MP4.
 Alternately, your folio can be saved as a single PDF or DOCX file.